Pilot rescued from wreckage in LA moments before train hits - KESQ

 Pilot rescued from wreckage in LA moments before train hits

 LOS ANGELES (AP) — Police body-camera video shows a harrowing rescue in California, where a small plane crashed on railroad tracks shortly after takeoff from a suburban Los Angeles airfield.
-The Federal Aviation Administration says the Cessna crashed Sunday afternoon and a commuter train came roaring through just minutes later.
-A police station was only blocks away, and four officers disentangled the bloodied pilot from the cockpit moments before the train smashed the plane to pieces.
-A police sergeant who joined the rescue says he requested for the train to be stopped, but that there may not have been enough time.
+The Cessna crashed Sunday afternoon just blocks from a police station.
+Four officers disentangled the bloodied pilot from the cockpit and dragged him away moments before a commuter rain barreled through and smashed the plane to pieces.
+A police sergeant says he requested for trains to be stopped, but there may not have been enough time.
+Paramedics took the pilot to a hospital for treatment of injuries.
+No other injuries were reported.